zkry/awqat/README.md

 By running the command `awqat-display-prayer-time-mode` you can view the upcoming prayer time in the mode-line which is updated in real-time.

+## awqat-adhan-mode
+By running the command `awqat-adhan-mode`, an adhan audio file will be played at each prayer time.
+For this to work, you should have installed the executable `ffplay` (to play mp3 files) or if your adhan sound file is a wav file, you can use `aplay` or `afplay`.
+Ensure the variable `awqat-audio-player` is set to the correct audio player.

+Next ensure that `awqat-adhan-file` is set to be the adhan file to play.

+Finally, you can configure `awqat-play-adhan-for-times` to be indicate the prayer times you would like to hear the adhan for.
+An example falue is `'("~/Downloads/fajr.mp3" nil t t t t)` to configure a special file to be played for fajr, ishaq to be ignored, and the default adhan file to be played for the remaining times.

+To stop a playing adhan, you can run the command `awqat--stop-adhan`.

 ## Notes on the calculation methods
 Please be warned that this package may contain bugs, the times calculated by Awqat may or may not reflect the times of the particular organization that you